Color block of green and pink

 Just like you wouldn’t get dressed for the day by starting with your accessories first, you shouldn’t jump straight to the visuals of your brand before digging into the deeper meaning first!

-When you start with the foundation (aka your strategy) first, you’re able to intentionally create your identity so that you can successfully evoke the exact feelings that you want people to have about you and your brand as a whole.
+When you start with the foundation (aka your strategy) first, you’re able to intentionally create your identity so that you can successfully evoke the exact feelings that you want people to have about you and your brand as a whole and in a cohesive way.

 Need a Hand with your Brand?

-If you’re in group one, this is exciting because you get to start off on the right foot.
-Now you know what should
+If that's you, this is exciting!
+You get to start on the right foot.
+Now you know that strategy comes first, not your logo.

 If you need more help defining your brand strategy, this blog post is a great starting point, but